 According to the latest market report from Grand View Research, the global market of protein supplements had an estimated value of $17.55 billion last year.
 What’s more, experts estimate that this will continue to grow at an annual rate of 8% in the forecast period of 2020–2027.

-According to the report, the major driving forces behind this growth are the importance of an active lifestyle and the associated health benefits of these products.
+According to the report, the primary driving forces behind this growth are the importance of an active lifestyle and the associated health benefits of these products.

 (Grand View Research)